avenirs-esr/.github/PULL_REQUEST_TEMPLATE.md

+🚨 **Reminder:** This template is not meant to be submitted as part of the pull request body.
+Please use it as a guide, and replace or remove it before creating your PR.

+Thanks again for your work! 💪

 # Read Before Submissions

 Thank you for your contributions to CoFolio.

 When you publish the pull request, please check off relevant items below in the description of your pull request.

+---

+## 📝 Pull Request Description

+### Brief description of changes applied
+> _Describe the changes introduced by this pull request._

+---

+### Reference to an Issue, Feature, Task, User Story or another PR
+> _Mention related issue numbers or links (e.g. Closes #123, Implements #456)._

+---

+### Documentation
+> _Detail any updates made to documentation, configuration steps, or technical specs._

+---

+### Target Branch
+> _Which branch is this PR targeting (e.g. `main`, `develop`)?_

+---

+### Additional Notes
+> _Include any relevant context, technical details, or reasons behind certain decisions._

+---

+### Known Limitations or Side Effects
+> _List any limitations, known bugs, or side effects this PR may introduce._

+---

-## CheckList
+## ✅ Checklist

-Please make sure you include the following:
+Please make sure you have addressed the following before submitting:

-- [ ] Brief description of changes applied
+- [ ] a11y tested (if the PR includes frontend changes)
-- [ ] Reference to an Issue/Feature, Task or User Story, even other Pull Request
-- [ ] Test a11y if it contains frontend change
+- [ ] Tests provided (including unit and integration tests for both frontend and backend)
-- [ ] Test are provided.
-Including Unit and Integration test applied to backend like frontend.
+- [ ] i18n handled (texts are translated)
-- [ ] Any documentation : how to configure or test, provide/complete/modify the technical specification
+- [ ] Performance tests
+- [ ] No unnecessary code (e.g., debug logs, commented code)
+- [ ] Code style and formatting rules respected (linting, conventions, etc.)
+- [ ] Semantic Versioning respected
 - [ ] Add to `CHANGELOG.md` file all properties and database change and detaiils for the update process

-- [ ] Targeting the `master` branch, if applicable
-- [ ] Any possible limitations, side effects, etc.
+---

 # Remember